auremoser/fellowship/log/daily_log.md

 ## 3/26/14
 ###Catchup
 * worked on some international additions to the IFES graphs
-* blog post for Open News Community Call
+* blog post for Open News Community Call: had community call with other fellows on fri wrote a questionaire for the app archive and applied to OK conf

 ###Create
 * updated worldmetrics.psd to reflect actual ushaverse